cabrerahector/recently/readme.md

 * **WordPress Multisite support**.
 * **WordPress Popular Posts support** - Display the views count of your recent posts!
 * **Custom Post-type support**. - Want to show other stuff than just posts and pages, eg. Recent *Products*?
 [You can](https://github.com/cabrerahector/recently/wiki/3.-FAQ#i-want-to-have-a-recent-list-of-my-custom-post-type-how-can-i-do-that)!
+* List recent posts filtered by categories, tags, or custom taxonomies!
 * Display a **thumbnail** of your recent posts! (see the [FAQ section](https://github.com/cabrerahector/recently/wiki/3.-FAQ#how-does-recently-pick-my-posts-thumbnails) for more details.)
 * Use **your own layout**!
 Recently is flexible enough to let you customize the look and feel of your recent posts list! (see [customizing Recently's HTML markup](https://github.com/cabrerahector/recently/wiki/3.-FAQ#how-can-i-use-my-own-html-markup-with-your-plugin) and [How to style Recently](https://github.com/cabrerahector/recently/wiki/4.-Styling-the-list) for more.)
 * **Localizable** to your own language (See [translating Recently into your language](https://github.com/cabrerahector/recently/wiki/3.-FAQ#i-want-to-translate-your-plugin-into-my-language--help-you-update-a-translation-what-do-i-need-to-do) for more info).